Use NGINX Ingress

 Important

 The open source Ingress-NGINX project will no longer be maintained after March 2026.
 Consequently, Container Service for Kubernetes will discontinue maintenance for the NGINX Ingress controller component.
 Be aware of the risks.
-For more information, see [Product Announcement] Announcement on discontinuation of maintenance for the NGINX Ingress controller component.
+See [Product Announcement] Announcement on discontinuation of maintenance for the NGINX Ingress controller component.

-1. Run the following command to check the status of the NGINX Ingress controller pods in the cloud node pool:
+1. Check the NGINX Ingress controller pod status in the cloud node pool:

 kubectl get po -n ingress-cloud -o wide